Ottawa lays out criteria for quarantine hotels as it inches toward new travel rule

 The need to quarantine in a hotel is one of a series of federal measures targeting international travel in the past month.

 Prime Minister Justin Trudeau announced on Jan.
-29 that Canadian airlines had suspended flights to Mexico and the Caribbean until April 30, and that hotel isolation was en route.
+29 that Canadian airlines had suspended flights to Mexico and the Caribbean until April 30, and that hotel self-isolation was en route.

 As of Jan.
 7, residents who choose to fly abroad have had to provide proof of negative results for a COVID-19 test taken less than 72 hours before departure back to home soil.